mirima2/software_guidelines/docs/source/introduction.rst

-The Guidelines take inspiration from DataCite, on the side of citation metadata, and from the `OpenMinTed SHARE-OMTD <https://guidelines.openminted.eu/guidelines_for_providers_of_sw_resources/recommended_schema_for_sw_resources.html>`_ software guidelines
+The Guidelines take inspiration from DataCite, on the side of citation metadata, from the `OpenMinTed SHARE-OMTD <https://guidelines.openminted.eu/guidelines_for_providers_of_sw_resources/recommended_schema_for_sw_resources.html>`_ software guidelines, and from the `Codemeta initiative < https://github.com/codemeta/codemeta/blob/master/crosswalk.csv>`_